Loan Syndications and Trading Association

-The Loan Syndications and Trading Association (the "LSTA") is a financial services trade group which exists to enhance the development and running of the North American syndicated loan market.
+The Loan Syndications and Trading Association (LSTA) is a financial services trade group which exists to enhance the development and running of the North American syndicated loan market.

 Background and history

 The advent of private equity in the 1970s had not initially seen large scale bank or credit entity debt as a critical structural component, with early buyout practitioners such as Nicholas C. Forstmann placing emphasis on equity investment and a close, collaborative relationship with a company's management.
 This, coupled with the industry's youth, served to contain PE investments to a comparatively small scale.
 However the large returns prompted new entrants to the sector.
 The expansion of the industry, along with the higher returns which could be earned by PE houses through employing debt in place of equity, created a market for a higher risk loan product; leveraged debt.
 This carried a higher risk profile than the investment grade corporate debt which had hitherto dominated corporate America.

 The 1980s innovations in debt capital markets led by Michael Milken's pioneering of high yield bonds (then called 'junk bonds') served to give the industry further mass, as did certain key takeover events such as the $25bn 1988 takeover battle for RJR Nabisco.
 Given the higher-risk profile of leveraged loans vis investment grade debt, original bank lenders would typically syndicate the debt, selling down some or all of their loans to other debt providers.

 The LSTA was founded in New York City (the focus point for America's loan market) on 26 December 1995 as the Debt Traders Association, Inc., before changing its name on 28 June 1996 to the Loan Syndications and Trading Association, Inc. to serve as an industry association for the sector, and to enhance its running and advocate for its expansion.
 The LSTA's involvement in corporate debt is not solely limited to private equity, but corporate debt more generally.